Our work

 Measuring Impact

-Annual Impact reports will provide a snapshot of “the state of Ocean Literacy in Canada” and will help to reveal trends over the course of the UN Ocean Decade.
+Annual Impact reports collectively provide a snapshot of the state of Ocean Literacy in Canada and help to reveal trends and progress throughout the UN Ocean Decade, and beyond.